Schniz/fnm/README.md

 ### `fnm use [VERSION]`

 Activates `[VERSION]` as the current Node version.
-If no version provided, it will activate the version specified in the `.nvmrc` file located in the current working directory.
+If no version provided, it will activate the version specified in the `.nvmrc` or `.node-version` file located in the current working directory.

 ### `fnm ls`